 A Phase 1 Study of Substance P-Saporin with Histologically Confirmed Advanced Cancer Patients with Chronic Pain

 Prior to Therapy (28 days before registration) informed consent will be obtained.
 Following consent, a history, exam, blood sample for pretreatment antibody response, and screening tests will be completed to confirm eligibility, including pregnancy testing for females of childbearing potential.
 Physical examination of sensory and motor function will be performed once during an office visit during this period.
 For each day of the week before treatment, the following pain level parameters will be recorded and documented daily by the subject in the provided diary: VaS [Quote]pain bothersomeness,[Quote] VaS [Quote]pain intensity,[Quote] oDi, SF-36, eQ-5D, BDi and medication use log. in addition, the frequency of nausea and emesis will be documented daily in the subject's diary. information from the diary will be collected for analysis on a weekly basis.

 Patients will be treated as an inpatient basis. on the day of treatment, subjects will arrive at the university of Texas Southwestern Medical Center two hours prior to treatment to allow for collection of vital signs, subject diary information, safety and efficacy assessments, and eligibility assessments.
-The first subject will be enrolled in the 1-mcg SP-SaP cohort. a percutaneous intraspinal catheter will be placed at the L5-S1 interspace and the catheter advanced 4-5 cm into the intrathecal space under fluoroscopic guidance.
+The first subject will be enrolled in the 1-mcg SP-SaP cohort. a percutaneous intraspinal catheter will be placed in the lumbar spine and the catheter advanced 4-5 cm into the intrathecal space under fluoroscopic guidance.
 To confirm location, CSF will be aspirated and radioopaque contrast dye injected.
 1-mL study drug will be mixed with 1-mL patient CSF fluid and administered intrathecally via the catheter.
 The catheter will be flushed with 1 mL bolus of saline.
 Vital signs will be recorded within 15 minutes following injection.
 Four hours after injection (+/-15 min), the catheter will be removed and the exit site treated with neosporin ointment and sterilely dressed. after the catheter is removed, the following assessments are made (within 30 minutes after removal): vital signs, physical exam including motor and sensory functions, and electrocardiogram. a neurologist will be available for consultation as needed.